 I am Pedro Pires.
-I am an Assistant Professor of Economics at the Nova School of Business and Economics.
-I work on topics in behavioral, labor and experimental economics.
+I am an Assistant Professor of Economics at the Nova School of Business and Economics and a member of the NOVAFRICA research center.
+I work on topics in behavioral, labor and development economics.

 I received a Ph.D. in Economics from the University of California, Berkeley in 2023.
 Before that, I received a Masters in Economics in 2016 from the Sao Paulo School of Economics (FGV) and a BA in Economics in 2013 from the University of Sao Paulo (USP), Brazil.